 Visits to the Mountains

 Berber Villages of the High Atlas Mountains.
 Gain an insight into rural Moroccan culture.
-Visit Berber households and cottage industry in the High Atlas mountains in an area not normally visited by foreigners.
+Visit Berber households and cottage industry in the High Atlas mountains in an area not normally visited by holidaymakers.
 Options to support community projects and take mint tea and a tasty tagine in a Berber home.

 Jbel Sirwa and Taliouine, the Saffron Capital of Morocco.
 In mid-autumn each year the harvest of saffron takes place in the beautiful Jbel Sirwa in the Anti Atlas Mountains.
 Visits are possible at other times.